 Between 2000 and 2012, opioid painkiller prescriptions rose by an alarming 270%.
 Fatal overdose rates were twice the previous national average, and veterans were twice as likely to die from opioid overdose.
 The Wall Street Journal blames the Nineties prescription epidemic.

 Opioids are also fueling heroin addiction, as users build tolerance to milder painkillers.
-Half of vets who were involved in Middle East conflicts report chronic pain, so the problem is dire for more than one reason.
-Alternative therapies such as physiotherapy and off-label prescriptions can help greatly.
+Half of vets who were involved in Middle East conflicts report Complex Regional Pain Syndrome, so the problem is dire for more than one reason.
+Alternative therapies such as physical therapy and off-label prescriptions can help greatly.
 Opioids should not be the first port of call.

 Signs of Addiction

 Dependency and addiction are different things.
 The former refers to a physical set of symptoms, which arise in response to tolerance of the drug.
 If you have a dependence, your body has become so used to your painkillers that you will develop side effects when you stop using them, so your body may need help to wean off opioids safely.
 Since you will also crave opioids when you stop, it’s important to get professional support.

 In contrast, substance abuse disorder includes these symptoms:

 - Repeated failure to fulfill social, work, and family obligations.